Manteca - Anton Rodriguez

 Padella | Shoreditch, London Bridge

 See that very lengthy line of lovely people in front of you, patiently waiting to get into that Italian restaurant where they’re making fresh pasta from the window?
 Find a way to divert attention, enlist the services of a friend to feign injury and cry for help from across the street, do what you have to, whatever it takes – all’s fair in love and war – especially when some of London’s best cheap eats are involved.
-Padella’s pasta dishes (like a tagliarini with dried chilli, garlic & pangrattato) start at a tenner, and the bonus with this walk-in restaurant is that you can queue virtually – meaning you can enjoy an aperitivo at Swift Borough or Found while you wait.
+Padella’s pasta dishes (like a tagliarini with dried chilli, garlic & pangrattato) start at a tenner, and the bonus with this pair of walk-in restaurants is that you can queue virtually – meaning you can enjoy an aperitivo at Swift Borough or Found while you wait.

 Address: 6 Southwark Street, SE1 1TQ and 1 Phipp Street, Hackney, EC2A 4PS | Opening hours Borough: 11.30am-3.45pm & 5-10pm, daily (until 9pm on Sun) | Opening hours Shoreditch: 12-3.45pm & 5-10pm, Mon-Thurs; 12-1pm, Fri-Sa; 12-3.45pm, Sun